PyCOMPLETE/pypkgexample/README.md

     fflush(stdout);
 }
 ```
-The source gets compiled when executing [setup.py](#setuppy) (or pip install), following our extension definition, into a shared library file called "pypkgexample/mymodule_c_with_ctypes/hellofcctyp.cpython-38-x86_64-linux-gnu.so".
+The source gets compiled when executing [setup.py](#setuppy) (or pip install), based on our extension definition, producing a shared library file called "pypkgexample/mymodule_c_with_ctypes/hellofcctyp.cpython-38-x86_64-linux-gnu.so".
 This shared library cannot be imported in python with a simple import statement because it does not exposes the required interface.
 In can instead be imported in python using the "ctypes.CDLL" function.
 This is done in the file pypkgexample/pypkgexample/mymodule_c_with_ctypes/hello.py.

 To do so,  the exact path of the shared object needs to be retrieved.
-This is done my identifying the identifying the path of the containing folder a by using the sysconfig builtin library to retrieve the suffix ".cpython-38-x86_64-linux-gnu.so" (which depends on the python version and operative system):
+This is done my identifying the path of the containing folder and by using the sysconfig builtin library to retrieve the suffix ".cpython-38-x86_64-linux-gnu.so" (which depends on the python version and operative system):

 ```python
 from pathlib import Path